babashka/sci/README.md

 ;;=> true
 ```

-JS libs can be added to an existing sci ctx using `sci/add-js-lib!`.
+JavaScript libraries can be added to an existing SCI context using `sci/add-js-lib!`.

 ### State